coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       The command did not find the
       file foo.vo.
-Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your loadpath (see Section :ref:`libraries-and-filesystem`).
+Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your :term:`load path`.

    .. exn:: Required library @qualid matches several files in path (found file__1.vo, file__2.vo, ...).